 Tafoya joined NBC Sports Group in 2011, and in her first year with NBC, she was awarded the Sports Emmy for Outstanding Sports Personality – Sports Reporter.
-She earned the honor again following the 2013 NFL season.
-On Dec.
-13, 2015 in Houston, Tafoya worked her milestone 200th game (regular season and playoffs) on the NFL sidelines.
+She earned the honor again following the 2013, 2018 and 2020 NFL seasons.

-She served as a sideline reporter during NBC’s broadcasts of Super Bowl XLIX, the thrilling four-point New England Patriots victory over the Seattle Seahawks in the most-watched show in U.S. TV history (average of 114.4 million viewers), and Super Bowl XLVI, at the time, the most-watched program in U.S. television history.
+She served as a sideline reporter during NBC’s broadcasts of Super Bowl XLIX, the thrilling four-point New England Patriots victory over the Seattle Seahawks which still ranks as the most-watched show in U.S. TV history (average of 114.4 million viewers), and Super Bowl XLVI, at the time, the most-watched program in U.S. television history.
 Tafoya’s first Super Bowl as a sideline reporter came with ABC in February 2006 (Super Bowl XL).

 In 2013, she hosted Golf Channel’s premiere series Big Break NFL, which debuted October 8, 2013.
 A year earlier, Tafoya worked as a sportsdesk reporter for NBC during the 2012 Olympic Games in London, the most-watched event in U.S. television history.
 Previously, she handled rhythmic gymnastics and softball play-by-play at the 2000 Sydney Olympics and hosted late night for CBS’ coverage of the 1998 Nagano Games.